What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Overall, how ancient Dzi beads were made isn't entirely clear.
 While there are techniques today for applying similar designs, those weren't viable when some of the oldest beads were created.
 It's believed that artisans played a role, taking agate to shape the beads before adding the designs, and how they managed to apply the pattern is ultimately a mystery.

-With modern Dzi beads, the application of the design largely depends on the material.
-For example, if the bead is created with clay, different hues of clay are carefully moulded together to create the patterns.
-With natural stone, a variety of etching and staining techniques can allow them to apply designs.
+With modern Dzi beads, the design's application largely depends on the material.
+For example, if the bead is made of clay, different hues of clay are carefully moulded together to form the patterns.
+With natural stone, a variety of etching and staining techniques can be applied to create designs.

 How Are Dzi Beads Traditionally Used?